faultdiagnosistoolbox/pyfaultdiagnosistoolbox/docs/usecase.rst

 the 11 faults; faults in the air-flow sensor ``fy_waf``, the intake manifold pressure sensor ``fyp_im``, the intercooler pressure sensor ``fyp_ic``, and the intercooler temperature sensor ``fyT_ic``.
-Measurement data were collected for the fault free and 4 faulty cases, then in total 5 data sets, during a 12 minute long EPA highway fuel economy test cycle.
-Sample measurements from the fault free case are
+Measurement data were collected for the fault-free and 4 faulty cases, then in total 5 data sets, during a 12-minute long EPA highway fuel economy test cycle.
+Sample measurements from the fault-free case are

 .. image:: images/engine/engine_NF_data.png
     :width: 100%
     :align: center

-Out of the 728 residuals only a few is needed for isolating between the 4 faults and using a data-driven test selection procedure not described here, 7 residuals were in the end chosen for this illustration.
+Out of the 728 residuals, only a few are needed for isolating between the 4 faults and using a data-driven test selection procedure not described here, 7 residuals were in the end chosen for this illustration.
 Using class methods `FSM` and